elijahhill/SimpleEMRSystem/README.md

 This code can be used for Electronic Medical Record Research.

+Coming soon - More screenshots and additional formatting

 ## Inital environment setup - all
 If you already have a development environment set up that includes git, python 3.10, and an IDE of choice